navirobayo/Conejoz/README.md

-# Welcome to Conejoz, your digital dream journal.
+# Welcome to Conejoz, your digital dream journal

 Conejoz is a beautiful and effective way to register and explore your dreams